Thomas E. Kennedy

-Thomas E. Kennedy (born March 9, 1944, died in Copenhagen 2021) was an American fiction writer, essayist, and translator from Danish.
+Thomas E. Kennedy (March 9, 1944 – May 26, 2021) was an American fiction writer, essayist, and translator from Danish.
 He is the author of more than 30 books, including novels, story and essay collections, literary criticism, translation, and most notably the four novels of the Copenhagen Quartet.
 Of the quartet, David Applefield, author of Paris Inside Out and The Unofficial Guide to Paris series of books, writes: “Kennedy does for Copenhagen what Joyce did for Dublin.”
+Kennedy was the co-founder of Serving House Books, a literary press with more than 100 titles in print at the time of his retirement.

 The Copenhagen Quartet

 After twenty-five years of publishing in small presses and literary magazines, Kennedy was discovered by Bloomsbury Publishing, which offered him a four-book contract, starting in 2010, for his Copenhagen Quartet: four independent novels, with each set in a different season in the Danish capital, and each written in a different literary style.